MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-gradual-rollout.md

 - Windows

-It is important to ensure that client components are up to date to deliver critical protection capabilities and prevent attacks.
+It's important to ensure that client components are up to date to deliver critical protection capabilities and prevent attacks.

 Capabilities are provided through several components: